itstudent2021/ETH-PROOF_Beginner_SolidityProject/README.md

-# ETH-PROOF_Beginner_SolidityProject
+# ETH-PROOF_Beginner_M3_SolidityProject

 ## Description

-This is my output of Solifity Project in Metacrafters ETH-PROOF Beginner course in Getting started with Solidity
+This is my output of Module 3 Solidity Project in Metacrafters ETH-PROOF Beginner course in Getting started with Solidity

 ## Authors